Sexuality in Islam: Masturbation

-Masturbation has nevertheless been considered haram or prohibited by many jurists historically, though often with the caveat that it may be permissible if done out of necessity.
+Masturbation has nevertheless been considered disliked or prohibited by many jurists historically, though often with the caveat that it may be permissible if done out of necessity.
 For example, one scholar notably permitted masturbation as a means whereby soldiers, far away from their wives on a tour of duty might remain chaste.
-At the same time, in certain points in history, masturbation has also been considered among the great sins, and subject to discretionary punishments ta'zir under Islamic law, with stronger punishments in case of repeat offense.
+At the same time, at certain points in history, masturbation has also been considered sinful, even being subject to discretionary tazir punishments under Islamic law, although no punishment has been established in the aforementioned sources.
 As such, positions on masturbation vary widely.

-The four Sunni schools of jurisprudence or fiqh (Hanafi, Shafi'i, Maliki and Hanbali), have differing stances on the issue.
+The four Sunni schools of jurisprudence or fiqh—Hanafi, Shafi'i, Maliki, and Hanbali—have differing stances on the issue.
 Some see it forbidden in certain cases (i.e. if it leads a man/woman to ignore their spouse sexually) but recommended it when they see it as a lesser evil to illicit sex.
 In the Maliki and Shafi'i schools, masturbation is typically fully prohibited, while in the Hanafi and Hanbali schools, it is typically prohibited unless one spouse is unattainable and one fears adultery or fornication (i.e. in a state of extreme sexual desire), in which case, it is permissible to seek a relief through masturbation.
 (Note: Hanafi scholar, Ibn Nujaym wrote, "It is mentioned in the collection of fatawa Al-Walwaljiya that there is no harm [in masturbating] if one only seeks to relieve sexual desire (i.e. excessive sexual desire that distracts a person from religious and worldly matters).
 Also if one is spouseless or has a spouse, yet it is difficult to reach her/him due to certain circumstances.
 This opinion is also stated in Al-Siraj Al-Wahaj.")
 (Note: The Hanafi jurists have two words for the ruling that the other Sunni schools and Islamic denominations would refer to as simply "Haram" (forbidden) - 1) "Makruh Tahrimi", 2) "Haram".
 The difference is that what is "Haram" in their terminology is that which is established definitively, whilst the evidence for something labelled "Makruh Tahrimi" is not definitive (e.g. it is based on a Hadith that is Khabar Ahad.)
 "Makruh Tahrimi" should not be confused with what other schools generally refer to as Makruh – which in the Hanafi school is known as "Makruh Tanzihi" (Categorically Disliked).
 The Hanafi scholars view the sin of committing a "Makruh Tahrimi" act as lesser than the sin of committing what they call a "Haram" act, though both are forbidden and so incur sin.)